Metatime-Technology-Inc/pool-contracts/README.md

 - A modifier that validates the pool parameters.
 - It checks if the provided parameters are valid.
 - Parameters:
-  - `_startTime`: Start timestamp of the claim period.
+  - `_distributionPeriodStart`: Start timestamp of the claim period.
-  - `_endTime`: End timestamp of the claim period.
+  - `_distributionPeriodEnd`: End timestamp of the claim period.
   - `_distributionRate`: Distribution rate of each claim.
   - `_periodLength`: Distribution duration of each claim.